jarpraca/open-cx-bitx/README.md

 * vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.

 ### Physical architecture

+For this software system we developed a mobile application that interacts with a beacon and a robot.

+For the frontend development of this application we used Flutter.
+This choice was based on two considerations.
+The first is that on an open source project having a standardize language is important.
+The second is that this is a frequently used framework in the community so we were able to find a lot of third-party packages and support.
+One of those packages was used to interact with the bluetooth and the beacon itself.
+The beacon interaction package simply looks for a certain beacon in the range area.
+The robot related feature was not implemented inside this project because we considered that the two main components of interaction (robot and backend) were out of our scope as they were already being developed by other groups.

 The goal of this subsection is to document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams or component diagrams (separate or integrated), showing the physical structure of the system.

 It should describe also the technologies considered and justify the selections made.
 Examples of technologies relevant for openCX are, for example, frameworks for mobile applications (Flutter vs ReactNative vs ...), languages to program with microbit, and communication with things (beacons, sensors, etc.).